gdlm91/react-cute-dice/README.md

 Demo: https://gdlm91.github.io/react-cute-dice/?path=/story/cutedice--default

-- **onChange**: Pass a callback to be notified when the value of the dice changed and if it's rolling.
+- **onChange**: a callback to be notified when the value of the dice changed and if it's rolling.
-- **disable** : (optional) Set the dice as disabled which means it won't roll if you click it.
+- **disabled** : (optional) sets the dice as disabled which means it won't roll if you click it.
-- **colors**: (optional) An object with six colors, one for each number of the dice.
+- **colors**: (optional) an object with six colors, one for each number of the dice.
 This is optional, sinc the dice comes with default colors.
-- **className**: (optional) If you ever need to customize the dice, or query for testing, set a class name to identify it.
+- **className**: (optional) if you ever need to customize the dice, or query for testing, set a class name to identify it.

 ### ControlledDice